evkx/evkx.github.io/content/technology/lights/headlights/_index.md

     <figcaption><h4>Matrix Headlights dimming for oncoming traffic</h4></figcaption>
 </figur>

 Matrix LED headlights detect oncoming or preceding vehicles and selectively dim or switch off specific LEDs to avoid glare while maintaining maximum illumination in other areas.
-This enables the driver to enjoy improved visibility without disturbing other road users, making night driving safer and more convenient.
+This feature lets the driver enjoy improved visibility without disturbing other road users, making night driving safer and more convenient.

 Some of the newest generation Matrix LED headlights offer visual effects to help driver, like the image below showing that the lights can show information on the road.
 Mercedes call this Digital Light while Audi calls it Digital Matrix.
 It uses a device from projectors that let them controls million of pixels.